sdylewski/Stealthchanger/docs/Probes.md

 # Probes
 There are 2 types of probes used in StealthChanger.
 One is the familiar Z-probe to do Z homing and find the bed position at Z=0 (along with `z-offset`, the distance from the bed to the trigger point of the probe).
 The other is used for inter-tool offsets (`gcode_offset` in `[tool]` section), as each nozzle will be ever so slightly different in terms of X,Y,Z position, the offsets relative to the first tool (T0) have to be taken into account so the printer prints in the expected location after a tool swap.

+### Problems
+With most of these probes, your nozzle needs to be clean to be measured correctly.
+That requires manual cleaning or a wipe/brush system.
+The XY probe also needs to be mounted on your bed extrusions or temporarily securely attached to your bed during calibration.
+Mounting the SexBall to your bed so that it's accessible from all sides may require moving of the bed.

 ## 1. Z-probes

 ### TAP
 Each toolhead of Stealthchanger has a OctoTap PCB board: required for detecting which tool is active on the shuttle and whether the pickup of a new tool has succeeded.
 Since it is required anyway, this can also be used for homing with the nozzle just like Voron TAP.
 Even if you use a different z-probe, you still need an OctoTap PCB per toolhead.
 Note that the z-offset will be negative for TAP as the motors will continue to go below the zero (= bed level) point to trigger the OctoTap sensor by pushing the toolhead up out of the shuttle until it triggers the OctoTap.
 Since the trigger is after the nozzle contacts the bed, the z-offset is negative.
-Simple.

 Installing a wiper near the bed and have a CLEAN_NOZZLE macro after the initial home and before QGL and re-home is recommended, any leftover filament will throw off gantry levelling and actual bed height.